ChuntaoDan/FPGA_WingbeatAnalyzer/README.md

-# This repo stores LabVIEW VIs for FPGA on-board image processing on the Prairie 2P.
+# This repo stores LabVIEW VIs for FPGA on-board high speed image processing and disk writing to enable low-latency wingbeat amplitude detection for closed-loop experiments.